gilberttaj/lambda-auth/googleCloudInstruction.md

     *   For Cognito integration, you typically need `email`, `profile`, and `openid`.
 Cognito will request these.
 You don't usually need to add them explicitly here unless you have other specific needs.
     *   Click "Save and Continue."

-7.  **Test Users (Optional, primarily for External apps in testing mode):**
+7.  **Test Users (Required for 'External' apps in 'Testing' status):**
-    *   If your app is "External" and in "testing" publishing status, you can add test users who can use the app before it's verified.
+    *   If you selected "External" for the user type, your app will initially be in a **"Testing" publishing status**.
+    *   During this phase, you **must** add the Google account email addresses of users who need to test the Google sign-in functionality.
+Only these registered test users will be able to authenticate via Google.
-    *   Click "Save and Continue."
+    *   Click "+ ADD USERS", enter their email addresses, and then click "Save and Continue."

 8.  **Summary:**
     *   Review the summary.
+    *   Click "Back to Dashboard".
+From the dashboard, you can manage your consent screen, including adding more test users or eventually preparing to publish the app.
-Click "Back to Dashboard" or "Publish App" (if you are ready and it's an external app that requires publishing).
-For internal apps, it's typically available immediately.
+    *   For **Internal** apps, it's typically available to your organization users immediately.
+    *   For **External** apps in **Testing** status, only test users can access it.
+To make it available to all Google users, you would later need to go through the "Publish App" process from the OAuth consent screen dashboard (this may involve a verification step by Google, depending on the scopes used).

 **Part 2: Create OAuth 2.0 Client ID**